Antihormone therapy

 Antihormone therapy is a type of hormone therapy that suppresses selected hormones or their effects, in contrast with hormone replacement therapy, which encourages hormone activity.

-The suppression of certain hormones can be beneficial to patients with certain cancers, because certain hormones prompt or help the growth of a tumor.
+The suppression of certain hormones can benefit patients with certain cancers because certain hormones prompt or help the growth of a tumor.
 This is especially true in cancers relating to the sex organs.
-Antihormone treatment is thus often specific to sex.
-For example, androgen deprivation therapy using antiandrogens is important in treating prostate cancer.
-Breast cancer, which occurs in both women and men but whose disease burden falls mostly on women, also can be treated with estrogen deprivation therapy using antiestrogens.

 Hormones are made by glands and circulated through the bloodstream.
 Hormones may act as a signal to cells to grow by attaching to them.
 Antihormone therapy blocks hormones from sending these messages to cells.
-If a diagnostic test is performed that shows cancer in places where there may be hormones attached, drugs may be prescribed to the patient to block the receptors and inhibit the growth of cancer cells.
+If a diagnostic test shows cancer in places with hormones attached, drugs may be prescribed to the patient to block the receptors and inhibit the growth of cancer cells.
 Most antihormone therapies are administered by pill for 5 to 10 years after surgery.

 Origin

 Hormone replacement therapy began in the 1960s but gained traction in the late 1990s.
-Therapy methods have been developed rapidly over the since the 1970s, and survivorship of individuals with hormone receptor-positive cancer has skyrocketed.
-In more recent years since the 1990s, new classes of drugs have been released and greatly changed the way hormonal cancers, like prostate and breast cancer, are treated.
-Research to understand how hormones influence the growth of cancer cells have prompted researchers to find new ways to use drugs to prevent and treat hormone receptor-positive cancer cells by limiting the production of sex hormones.
+Therapy methods have been developed rapidly since the 1970s, and survivorship of individuals with hormone receptor-positive cancer has skyrocketed.
+In more recent years, since the 1990s, new classes of drugs have been released and greatly changed the way hormonal cancers, like prostate and breast cancer, are treated.
+Research to understand how hormones influence the growth of cancer cells has prompted researchers to find new ways to use drugs to prevent and treat hormone receptor-positive cancer cells by limiting the production of sex hormones.
 These methods of hormone suppression have opened the door for pioneering new cancer chemoprevention drugs.